Ablesius/rust-repo-template/README.md

 A foobar to frobnicate the baz of bubbles!

-This is how Markdown links work with references: [Example][example].
+Note: Markdown *reference* links don't seem to work on Github README files, so always use the [default](https://example.org) format.

 ## Getting Started